smaurice101/readthedocs/docs/source/usage.rst

 -----------------------------

 TML uses PrivateGPT for fast, real-time, AI.
 The container is here `Docker PrivateGPT <https://hub.docker.com/r/maadsdocker/tml-privategpt-with-gpu-nvidia-amd64>`_

+Refer to :ref:`TML and Generative AI` for more details.

 How The TML Components Are Integrated
 --------------------------